LostLuma/Luma-Mode/README.md

 - Disable natural regeneration (Enable UHC mode from 1.6)
     - Players will have to set up beacons for permanent health regeneration
+- Wolves and Ocelots no longer target other passive mobs
+    - I do not enjoy this mechanic and would rather see more passive mobs around

 ## Future Ideas

-Non-version-specific:
-- Disable Wolf and Ocelot targeting other passive mobs

 For Minecraft 1.5: